Freedom to Speak Up Review

-The Freedom to Speak Up Review was a review into whistleblowing in the NHS in England.
+The Freedom to Speak Up Review, also known as the Francis Report, was an independent review into whistleblowing in the NHS in England.
 It was announced on 24 June 2014 and it was chaired by Sir Robert Francis.
 The review was originally expected to report in November 2014 but took longer because of a huge volume of input material: 17,500 online responses and 600 postal responses.

 The report was published on 11 February 2015.

 Recommendations

 Francis outlined twenty principles and associated actions, then concluded by making just two recommendations: